lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

   This implies a more solid link to identifying howlitzers as ancestors of at minimum salamanders, which presents us a possibility of aeial wyverns and terrestrial drakes, apart from dragons themselves.

-With the architecture within those castles, the position of howlitzer may also be framed as overseers or guardians, given their __depiction within wall arches as overlooking the contents below__ -- be it fire bowls or devilite statues, -- which  ties to their either sybolic of literal placement above the observed location, in the clouds.

-Lastly, there is death animation of tier 3 howlitzers, which home in and self-destruct on the knight in the last attempt to defeat them.
-While a hypothesis, but given short roster of identities, we would consider this capacity to temporary fly unrestricted as an argument in favour of their living nature as airbourne.
+There is death animation of tier 3 howlitzers, which home in and self-destruct on the knight in the last attempt to defeat them.
+While a hypothesis, but given short roster of identities, we would consider this capacity of temporary flight unrestricted as an argument in favour of their living nature as airbourne.

-If heavenly kingdom is physically located above ground, as Scralet Fortress, then gun puppies would represent stationary units incapable of flight due to their inpiration from drakes, flying howlitzers would inherit their aerial nature from either dragons and be identified as wyverns.
+If heavenly kingdom is physically located above ground, as Scralet Fortress, then _gun puppies would represent stationary units incapable of flight due to their inspiration from drakes_, flying howlitzers would inherit their aerial nature from _either dragons and be identified as wyverns_.

-While we are unaware of the role of dragons for Spiral Order, the sharp design of wyvern and dragon-inspired gear and mythical framing of dragons, makes us to poposes howlitzers as either dragons or wyverns, with _wyverns being fit for species without cosmic influence onto reality_, preserving that role for the creation myth as associated with dragons.
+While we are unaware of the role of dragons for Spiral Order, the sharp design of wyvern or dragon-inspired gear and mythical framing of dragons, makes us to poposes howlitzers as either dragons or wyverns, with _wyverns being fit for species without cosmic influence onto reality_, preserving that role for the creation myth as associated with dragons.

 <center class="chapter-break">
   <span class="energy">🜕</span>